LazaUK/AOAI-Streaming-TokenUsage/README.md

     )
     return response
 ```
 Tiktoken-enabled function "num_tokens_from_messages" is based on the sample code from [OpenAI's GitHub repo](https://github.com/openai/openai-cookbook/blob/main/examples/How_to_count_tokens_with_tiktoken.ipynb).
-Depending on the model type, it sets relevant Tiktoken parameters and utilises encoding operation to transform provided texts into tokens and return their count.
+Depending on the model type, it defines relevant Tiktoken parameters and utilises encoding operation to transform provided texts into tokens and return their count.

-> *Notes*: **model** parameter's default setting is GPT-35-Turbo v0613.
+> **model** parameter's default value is set to v0613 of GPT-35-Turbo.
 ``` Python
 def num_tokens_from_messages(messages, model="gpt-3.5-turbo-0613"):
     """